 Skip to content

-2024 Cybersecurity Compliance: What Businesses Need To Know
+2025 Cybersecurity Compliance: What Businesses Need To Know

-Cybersecurity isn’t just about protecting your own data, but also protecting the data of your customers, patients, or clients.
-That’s why enterprises need to prioritize cybersecurity compliance, as it can help mitigate lawsuits, compromised data, and more.
+Cybersecurity isn't just about protecting your own data, but also protecting the data of your customers, patients, or clients.
+That's why enterprises need to prioritize cyber security compliance, as it can help mitigate lawsuits, compromised data, and more.

-Here’s what you need to know about cybersecurity compliance in 2024 and how you can meet necessary data security standards.
+Here's what you need to know about cybersecurity compliance in 2025 and how you can meet necessary data security standards.

 Importance of Cybersecurity Compliance

-Adhering to data security standards and laws is crucial since no business is 100% safe from cyber attacks.
+Adhering to data security standards and data protection laws is crucial since no business is 100% safe from cyber attacks.
 Maintaining compliance can help an organization improve its capacity to succeed, run efficiently, and uphold security procedures.

-While there are many compliance regulations in cybersecurity, here are the top ones to be aware of in 2024.
+While there are many compliance regulations in cybersecurity, here are the top ones to be aware of in 2025.

-Types of Cybersecurity Frameworks To Be Aware of in 2024
+Types of Cybersecurity Frameworks To Be Aware of in 2025

 SEC Cybersecurity Framework

-The recently released cybersecurity regulations by the Securities and Exchange Commission (SEC) of the United States are expected to alter how businesses handle cybersecurity in 2024 and the coming years.
+The recently released cybersecurity regulations by the Securities and Exchange Commission (SEC) of the United States are expected to alter how businesses handle cybersecurity in 2025 and the coming years.

-The new SEC regulations require that businesses notify the public of a cybersecurity issue's existence and essential details within four business days of finding that the incident is “material.”
-(Unless the release of information could pose a substantial risk to national security or public safety, for which there is a delay provision.)
+The new SEC regulations require that businesses notify the public of a cybersecurity risk issue's existence and essential details within four business days of finding that the incident is “material.”
+(Unless the release of personally identifiable information could pose a substantial risk to national security or public safety, for which there is a delay provision.)

-While the definition of a “material incident” is vague, the following examples of significant cybersecurity incidents are just a few that would need to be disclosed:
+While the definition of a “material incident” is vague, the following examples of significant cyber security incidents are just a few that would need to be disclosed:

 • Incidents that put a business at risk of a lawsuit or that violate its security policies or procedures.